matthiasn/talk-transcripts/Hickey_Rich/ImplementationDetails-mostly-text.md

 Implementation options?

-[Audience member: tbd the design, like other options than the channels and ...]
+[Audience member: TBD the design, like other options than the channels and ...]

 Something other than CSP, or ...?